 - Ensure that you’re getting the necessary nutrients from each meal by tracking your intake

-- Plan your meals in advance according to your shifts and avoid skipping meals
+- Plan your meals in advance according to your shifts

 - Ease muscle tension from long working hours with simple daily stretches